Configure ACD messaging for Twitter Direct Messaging

-- In the App Tier box, enter the type of Twitter developer account you have (Enterprise or Premium).
+- In the App Tier box, select the type of Twitter developer account you have.
+Choose “Enterprise” or “Sandbox (free) or Premium.”

-- If you have a Premium account, enter your Dev Environment Label in the Environment Name box.
+- If you have a Premium or Sandbox (free) account, enter your Dev Environment Label in the Environment Name box.
 For more information, see the Twitter Developer documentation.

 - Click Save.